KyraStyl/sentimentAnalysisTMNLP/README.md

 # sentimentAnalysisTMNLP

+### overleaf links
-To view project's proposal, use this link : https://www.overleaf.com/read/jfvjpjvwjwfc
+To view project's proposal, use this link: https://www.overleaf.com/read/jfvjpjvwjwfc

+To view project's mid report, use this link: https://www.overleaf.com/read/ntbjbkjwmsrs

-To edit the project's mid report : https://www.overleaf.com/8926757276bpfzbrzjnjnv
+To edit the project's final report: https://www.overleaf.com/7812158644swtsfgpdxvxz

+### clarifications
 Preprocessing.py works like a python library.
 It contains all preprocessing functions we are going to need, for the tweets.